 For the purposes of the Data Protection Act (‘DPA’), we are the ‘Data Controller’ (i.e. the company who is responsible for, and controls the processing of, your personal data).

-This Policy was last updated in January 2018 in line with the General Data Protection Regulation (GDPR) reform that is due to take effect from May 2018.
+This Policy was last updated June 2018 in line with requirements as set out under the GDPR and the Data Protection Act 2018.
 The reform sets out more rights for individuals and greater transparency in how personal data is processed by Data Controllers, such as consent, distribution, marketing and deletion.
-As we are a credit intermediary, we undertake a number of financial tasks that relate to consumer credit.
+As we are a credit intermediary, we undertake a number of financial tasks that relate to consumer credit and insurance mediation.
 Our firm’s lawful basis for processing your personal data is done so under a Legitimate Interest - Article 6(1)(f) – “the processing is necessary for your legitimate interests or the legitimate interests of a third party unless there is a good reason to protect the individual’s personal data which overrides those legitimate interests.”

 We will use the personal data you disclose to us for the purposes described in Our Terms.
 These purposes include: